facelessuser/coloraide/docs/src/markdown/color.md

 Color.match("red and yellow", start=8)
 ```

-If we'd like to only match certain color spaces, we can provide a filter list that will constrain the match only to the
+Filtering unwanted color spaces is also available via the `filter` parameter, and is typically how creation methods
-specified color spaces.
+avoid parsing unwanted color spaces.

 ```color
 Color.match("red and yellow", filters=["hsl"])